The Sciences Po Journalism School

 With the dual degree in journalism between Columbia and Sciences Po, a third of international students within the group, workshops taught in English, and partnerships with a large number of Journalism Schools abroad, students from Sciences Po School of Journalism are immersed in a worldwide view of journalism.

-Once they graduated from Sciences Po Journalism School, 29% of alumni work in an international newsroom (AFP Madrid, AFP Hong Kong, Buzzfeed New York, Associated Press, ABC News, The Daily Mail, The Guardian, Bloomberg News, etc.).
+Once they graduated from Sciences Po Journalism School, 25% of alumni work in an international newsroom (AFP Madrid, AFP Hong Kong, The Wall Street Journal, The Financial Times, ABC News, The Daily Mail, The Guardian, Bloomberg News, etc.).

 Just like working in a newsroom

-The Journalism School, located right at the heart of the Saint-Germain-des-Prés area in Paris, has its own quarters in a 1.800 m2 building.
-Newsroom, audio and video report units, radio and TV studios… It is open from 7h45 to 23h15 every day, and from 9h to 17h45 on Saturdays.
+The Journalism School, located right at the heart of the Saint-Germain-des-Prés area in Paris, has its own quarters in Sciences Po brand new campus.
+Newsroom, audio and video report units, radio and TV studios…

 Exceptional career opportunities

-Even is the market for journalism is compelling, alumni from Sciences Po Journalism School are very quickly hired in various newsrooms in France and abroad.
+Even if the market for journalism is compelling, alumni from Sciences Po Journalism School are very quickly hired in various newsrooms in France and abroad.